php-monsters/laravel-online-payment/README.md

 ### Setup callback route
 you should create a route for handling callback from bank and set your route name in .env

-for example create a POST route in routes folder, web.php like this:
+For example create a POST route in routes folder, web.php like this:
 ```php
 Route::post('payment/callback', 'YourController@handleCallback')->name('payment.callback');
 ```